-The guides are acting different.
+The guides are acting differently.
 They’re going through extra safety checks and jabbering on the radio more than usual.
-The lead guide goes down and he’s gone for 20 minutes.
+The lead guide goes down, and he’s gone for 20 minutes.
 Then he starts sending the clients with less experience to side-slip down the steep cruxy chute and onto the open face of Meteorite.
 Almost an hour goes by with hoots, tumbles, lost gear, exhilaration, and declarations.
 You’ve gone nowhere, yet you’ve gone through every emotion you know.
-Your gut is twisted into knots, your mouth is dry, and you are waiting…just waiting.
+Your gut is twisted into knots, your mouth is dry, and you are waiting… just waiting.

 Meteorite Mountain Stats:

 – Spine has sections of 60º with very high exposure

 The guide finally radios up to you: “Listen, you can ski the spine!
 Don’t go through the crux where they went.
 Just traverse right and drop when I tell you.”
 You’re operating on total trust here.
 You haven’t ever really seen what you’re about to drop into.
 You know it’s the biggest line of your life.
 You’re trusting the guide to put you in the right position.
 You’re telling yourself that you are good enough to ski this line, but you don’t fully believe it.

 You drop in blind.
 Your first turn is silent while your eyes burn to see anything more than 6 feet below you.
 It’s not there, and the second turn is hesitant and awkward.
 Your core is overly flexed, breathing is choked, and a light cold sweat initiates.
 Your third turn is crunchy and steeper, but you can start to see below you.
 A steep slope peppered with rocks drapes before you, the spine is to your left, you’re on a small face above a 2,000 vertical foot abyss.
 No fall zone… Refocus.